No Proof: Mid America Pet Food $5.5M Class Action Settlement

 The settlement class includes:

-• Individuals and entities residing in the United States who purchased one or more qualifying Mid America pet food products, listed in Exhibit D of the settlement agreement.
+• Individuals and entities residing in the United States who purchased one or more qualifying Mid America pet food products listed in Exhibit D of the settlement agreement.

-• The dog and cat food purchased must have been included in the Mid America recalls announced on Sept.
+• The purchased dog and cat food must be included in the Mid America recalls announced on Sept.
 3, 2023, Oct.
 30, 2023, or Nov.
 9, 2023.

-• The pet food purchases must have been made between Oct.
+• Those who purchased pet food between Oct.
 31, 2022, and Feb.
 29, 2024.

-• There are two main types of claims:
+There are two main types of claims:

 • Pet injury claims are for class members whose pets became ill or died after consuming the recalled pet food.

-Breeders may also file claims for losses related to their breeding business, provided they submit additional business documentation.
+Breeders may also file claims for losses related to their breeding business provided they submit additional business documentation.

 Who is excluded from the class?